UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 Coverage weight
 **********************************************************************************************************************************
 It specifies the weight of a coverpoint/cross used when calculating the overall coverage.
 It must be set at the beginning of the testbench, before sampling any coverage.
+If set to 0, the coverpoint will be excluded from the overall coverage calculation.
 Default value is 1.

 .. code-block::

-    my_coverpoint_1.set_coverage_weight(3);  -- If only this coverpoint is covered, total coverage will be 75% my_coverpoint_2.set_coverage_weight(1);  -- If only this coverpoint is covered, total coverage will be 25%
+    my_coverpoint_1.set_coverage_weight(3);  -- If only this coverpoint is covered, total coverage will be 75% my_coverpoint_2.set_coverage_weight(1);  -- If only this coverpoint is covered, total coverage will be 25% my_coverpoint_3.set_coverage_weight(0);  -- This coverpoint is excluded from the total coverage calculation

 **********************************************************************************************************************************
 Coverpoint name